rust-lang/rfcs/0000-virtual-2.md

 but less complex.
 I'm not sure if there are any use cases for `inherit` other then `Drop`.

+**Open question:** how to deal with virtual method calls from `drop()`.
+This is a footgun in C++ and we should try to avoid it in Rust.
+C++ adjusts the vtable as parent destructors are called.
+I don't see a nice way to forbid virtual calls from a destructor, though presumably it could be hacked.

 ## Trait matching